UserViktor/WPM_WISE21-22_spring-petclinic-angular/README.md

 ## Running end-to-end tests

 Run `./node_modules/.bin/cypress open` to start [Cypress](http://www.cypress.io/) and then execute the end-to-end tests.
-Before running the tests make sure you are serving the app via `ng serve`.
+Before running the tests make sure you are serving the app via `ng serve` and the backend application part of this project runs properly.

 ## Further help